-Deanna Walsh serves in the Army National Guard while also training to become a pastry chef.
+Deanna Walsh serves in the Army National Guard while also working as a chef.
 As a child, she dreamed of becoming an Olympic hockey player, and her drive and athleticism helped bring the Stoneham (Mass.)
 High School girls hockey team to their first ever state tournament.

 While Deanna’s dreams of pursuing hockey fell beyond her reach during college, she changed course by joining the Massachusetts Army National Guard.
 She takes great pride in her military service; her teammates acknowledge that pride, bestowing her with the nickname “GI Jane”.